ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    If the request targets the group-configuration resource associated to a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token has the format defined in {{scope-format}} and includes a scope entry where:

-   * The group name GROUPNAME matches with the wildcard pattern specified in the scope entry; and
+   * The group name GROUPNAME matches with the pattern specified in the scope entry; and

    * The permission set specified in the scope entry allows the Administrator to perform the requested operation on the targeted group-configuration resource.